bopopescu/fuzzybritches/README.md

 • <B>Kids Cove</B> (Jen based)<BR>
 • <B>PSMC Maintenance</B> (Maintenance Program)

 • The Fuzzy Britches addon has been ported and patched together from various other Exodus type addons, including Covenant, Incursion, Numbers.
-Please give credit to their respective developers.
+Please give credit to their respective developers. <B>Make sure to read NEWS section for best results!</B>

 • The Kids Cove addon is a Jen type addon just for kids and include tons of old and new cartoons, anime and many old TV classic shows.
 Again, please give credit to their respective developers.